 The Home State Compliance function is responsible for developing an annual compliance risk management plan which will include a compliance monitoring program of the key internal controls to ensure that they are operating effectively; to document the reviews undertaken and the results obtained.
-The compliance plan will ensure that all relevant areas of the Company' activities are included, taking into account their susceptibility to compliance risk from a Home State perspective.
+The compliance plan will ensure that all relevant areas of the Company's activities are included, taking into account their susceptibility to compliance risk from a Home State perspective.

 The Host State Compliance function is responsible for developing an annual compliance plan which includes specific areas identified for review based on a risk-based assessment carried out at the start of the year.
 It also reports to the relevant committees and Board its findings.

-The AICL Conduct Risk Policy is reviewed annually, with the last review moving the policy to new standardised format as agreed by the Risk Mandate.
+The AICL Conduct Risk Policy is reviewed annually.